Igorrmoura/Igorrmoura/README.md

 # 💫 About Me:
-me chamo Igor, sou estudante de engenharia de software na univ Anhembi Morumbi
+My name is Igor I am a software engineering student at Anhembi Morumbi University

  # 📊 GitHub Stats: